maarten-pennings/6502/4ram/README.md

 We need to enable one for some addresses, and enable the other for other adresses.
 Memory chips have a _chip enable_ pin just for this purpose.

-Later we migh add other chips (memory mapped IO) and allocating address space all the chips get more elaborated.
+Later we might add other chips (memory mapped IO) and allocating address space all the chips get more elaborated.
 But for now, we can keep it simple.
 Since RAM needs to be at 0000 (for zero page, stack), and ROM needs to be at FFFC (for reset vector), we use A15 as chip selector.
 The below schematic implements what is sometimes referred to as _address decoding_.